Blackspo0n/UiPath-Parallel-Background-RE-Framework/README.md

 It is build on top of the [RE-Framework](https://github.com/UiPath/ReFrameWork) and tries to improve things that IMHO the RE-Framework lacks behind.

+## How To Install
+This Framework is a template project.
+It doesn´t have a *project.json* file.
+Instead this project contains a template.json file inside the *.local* folder.

+To use this template you must clone this repository and place the resulting folder inside *%localappdata%/UiPath/ProjectTemplates*.
+Restart Studio and you can create a new process from this template.

 ## Features
 ### Parallel Processing Data
 The main task of the framework is to parallize the workload of an Queue.